awsdocs/amazon-ses-developer-guide/doc-source/success-metrics.md

 Remember the following when designing your email:

 + Modern content filters are intelligent, continuously adapting and changing\.
 They don't rely on a predefined set of rules\.
-Third\-party services such as [ReturnPath](https://returnpath.com/) or [Litmus](https://litmus.com/) can help identify content in your email that could trigger content filters\.
+Third\-party services such as [ReturnPath](https://returnpath.com/) or [Litmus](https://litmus.com/) can help identify content in your email that may trigger content filters\.

 + If your email contains links, check the URLs for those links against blacklists, such as those found at [URIBL\.com](http://uribl.com/) and [SURBL\.org](http://www.surbl.org/)\.

 + Avoid using link shorteners\.
-Malicious senders may use link shorteners to hide the actual destination of the link\.
+Malicious senders may use link shorteners to hide the actual destination of a link\.
 When ISPs notice that link shortening services—even the most reputable ones—are being used for nefarious purposes, they may blacklist those services altogether\.
 If your email contains a link to a blacklisted link shortening service, it won't reach your customers' inboxes, and the success of your email campaign suffers\.

 + Test every link in your email to ensure that it points to the intended page\.